If you really want to get in shape, lose weight, or train for an upcoming event, add a wrist pedometer to your daily walking routine.

 So once you buy a pedometer, then what?
 More and more doctors and fitness experts recommend walking 10,000 steps every day to maintain a healthy weight and heart.

 Where did this magic number come from?
 Japan.
 The average Japanese lifestyle includes eating lots of fish and farm-fresh veggies.
 Plus, they do a lot of walking.

-Ginsy has many features of more expensive wrist pedometers.
-Many of the reviews that I’ve seen on various fitness sites say the Ginsy is a great value for the money…
+The Ginsy watch has many desirable features.
+I’ve seen on various fitness sites that state the Ginsy is a great value for the money…

 Waterproof Activity Wireless Smart Bracelet

 This gadget gets consistently good reviews on a variety of fitness sites and seems to be designed for workouts that are more intense than your average daily walk.
 The Dawo wrist pedometer is sweat, rain, splash and water-resistant and also ventilated for when you’re really sweating.
 This fitness bracelet knows if you’re not up and moving, and will remind you to walk, and then track your heart rate, steps, and all the other important data point.

 Research shows prolonged periods of inactivity such as sitting at a desk reduces your body’s production of fat-burning enzymes.
 You can reverse that effect by taking frequent, short walk breaks throughout your day.
 And while you might lose track of time and forget to move, vívofit knows.